 You might already be aware that search engines look for malware when they crawl websites.
 Blacklisting occurs when search engines find malware and place a warning on the infected website that prevents visitors from entering.
 This not only affects your traffic, but your credibility as well, as customers may no longer trust your website after they see the warning message.

 It’s because of these side effects that search engines err on the side of caution and only flag websites that are definitely infected.
-However, this means that they only flag 17% of websites infected with malware, so you will still need to use other tools to scan for malware on your site.
+Thus, you will still need to use other tools to scan for malware on your site.

 Malware-infected websites may be suspended, or taken offline by their hosting provider.
 This is done to protect the site and their customers by preventing the malware from spreading further.
 A suspended site will not be accessible to customers, resulting in lost traffic and possible reputation damage.